ekapus/contentimport/README.txt

 The file should be CSV file.

+Please give write permission for your sites/default/files/ folder to write the log file.

 If the content type having image fields, upload all the images in public://<content_type>/images/ folder before importing the CSV file(IMCE module will be helpful for this)